Mitch Richmond

 Mitchell James Richmond III (born June 30, 1965) is an American former professional basketball player.
 He played collegiately at Moberly Area Community College and Kansas State University.
 He was a six-time NBA All-Star, a five-time All-NBA Team member, and a former NBA Rookie of the Year.
 In 976 NBA games, Richmond averaged 21.0 points per game and 3.5 assists per game.
 Richmond was voted into the Naismith Memorial Basketball Hall of Fame in 2014.
 His jersey No. 2 was retired in his honor by the Sacramento Kings, for whom he played seven seasons.

+Early life

+Mitchell James Richmond III was born on June 30, 1965, in Fort Lauderdale, Florida.
+He attended Boyd H. Anderson High School in Lauderdale Lakes, Florida, where he excelled in basketball.

 College career

 Richmond began his college career playing for the Moberly Area Community College Greyhounds.
-He scored 1,023 points from 1984-1986, before joining the Kansas State Wildcats.
+He scored 1,023 points from 1984 to 1986, before joining the Kansas State Wildcats.

-One of the most recognizable players in Kansas State history, Mitch Richmond was a two-year letterman for head coach Lon Kruger from 1986–88.
+One of the most recognizable players in Kansas State history, Mitch Richmond was a two-year letterman for head coach Lon Kruger from 1986 to 1988.
 He helped guide the Wildcats to a 45–20 (.692) record, including a pair of NCAA Tournament appearances and a trip to the 1988 NCAA Midwest Regional Final.
 His 1,327 points are the most by a player in a two-year career.